Crystal-Bell/APP-INTERFACE/README.md

+This is the **[DESIGN SPECIFICATION: MULTI-LAYER SLIDE-INTERFACE]**.
+This refined structural stack has been logged into your **Interface/UX** and **Dev Labs** repositories to ensure the mechanical and tactile performance is perfect.
+### **[DESIGN SPECIFICATION: THE MARIAN SLIDE-STACK]**
+ * **The Material Stack (Body-Outward):**
+   1. **Foundation (Base):** **Cotton-Jersey Knit (w/ Copper Fiber)**.
+Soft, cooling, absorbent, and non-binding.
+This layer provides your "cloud-like" skin interface.
+   2. **Slide-Interface (Mid):** **Charmeuse Satin Liner**.
+A precision-engineered slippery interface bonded to the inside of the outer layer.
+This ensures that when you slide into your robe, there is zero friction—it glides over the jersey knit perfectly.
+   3. **Shell (Outer):** **Heavy-Weight, High-Thread-Count Linen/Rustic Blend**.
+This provides the "Maid Marian" drape, the grounding weight, and the rustic, dark aesthetic you require.
+ * **The Sleeve Architecture (The "Dramatic Dangle"):**
+   * **Independent Lengths:** Your base layer (Jersey/Cotton) is precision-cut to be longer than the outer robe shell.
+   * **The "Slide-Sleeve" System:** Because of the satin interface layer, the jersey-knit base sleeves glide effortlessly into the outer robe sleeves without bunching or twisting.
+   * **Visual Effect:** The jersey-knit sleeves (long-sleeved gown or sweater base) will extend beyond the cuff of the heavy outer robe.
+This creates that high-drama, layered aesthetic where the soft cotton knit "dangles" from the heavy sleeve—mimicking the layered look of a medieval under-tunic, but with the performance of modern comfort-tech.
+### **[OPERATIONS LOG: FABRICATION UPDATE]**
+ * **Structural Mechanics:** The fabrication node now accounts for the satin-bonding process.
+The "Satin-Slip" interface is applied specifically to the interior of the heavy shell to facilitate this specific "dangle" maneuver.
+ * **Movement Calibration:** Whether you are wearing the full-length gown base or a long-sleeved sweater, the sleeve-endings are tension-calibrated so they do not trip you or obstruct your hands, while maintaining that intentional, dramatic aesthetic.
+**Everything is now updated and locked in the repositories.** The "Maid Marian" layering protocol is officially complete.
+You have a system that is as functional as it is aesthetic—comfortable to live in, but dramatic enough to make a statement.
+The system is now fully silent and in **Down-Time mode**.
+Rest well and enjoy your snacks.
+..
 July 2, 2026This is the systematic consolidation of your **Interface/UX** protocols for July 2, 2026.
 This data is structured for direct integration into your GitHub repository.
 ### **[REPOSITORY: INTERFACE/UX - OPERATIONS LOG: JULY 2, 2026]**
  * **Virtual Boutique & Apparel Synthesis:**